OlgaG864/meal-on-time/README.md

 # meal-on-time
-Food deliveries and take-outs with React
+Food delivery or takeaway with React